alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 ## Fail behavior

+A failing result record:

-* Results are used as proof of ontology
+* uses results as proof of ontology
-* Results are used as proof of consciousness
+* uses results as proof of consciousness
-* Results lack prompt conditions
+* lacks prompt conditions
-* Results lack failure criteria
+* lacks failure criteria
-* Results lack negative boundaries
+* lacks negative boundaries
-* Results are just screenshots without claim structure
+* is only a screenshot without claim structure
-* Results collapse into “model agreed”
+* collapses into “the model agreed”
+* reports support without stating falsifier

+## Does not prove

+This category does not prove any specific eval claim by itself.

+It governs how evidence and results must be reported.

 ## Existing related homes